timweisbarth/renewable-energy-wind/README.md

 ## Results

-The benchmark was slightly beaten / met by OLS in most cases.
-OLS failed to beat the benchmark for the Kelmarsh 10min horizon aswell as 1 day horizon.
-Therefore xgboost optimized hyperparameters was used here.
+The benchmark was slightly beaten on all wind farms for all horizons.
+Xgboost worked best for Kelmarsh wind farm, whereas a simple OLS was enough to beat the benchmark for Bebride wind farm.
 As an example, below you can find the performance metrics of Beberide wind farm together with plot that shows the comparison between prediction and ground truth.

 | Model Name              |OLS_RMSE |   Benchmark_RMSE |  OLS_MAE |   Benchmark_MAE |
 |:------------------------|--------:|-----------------:|---------:|----------------:|